-- U.S. Treasury obligations: Valued using quoted prices in active markets for identical assets. - U.S. government agency obligations, municipal securities, and commercial paper: Valued using quoted prices for identical or similar assets in markets that are not active.
+- U.S. Treasury obligations: Valued using quoted prices in active markets for identical assets. - U.S. government agency obligations and municipal securities: Valued using quoted prices for identical or similar assets in markets that are not active.

 Negotiable time certificates of deposit: Valued using quoted prices in markets that are not active or for which all significant inputs are observable, either directly or indirectly.